 There is a bright future for the one-time garagiste winemaker

-Thirty-six-year old Cris Carter hails from a family of aviators.
-His grandfather, uncle and father were pilots, and the young Californian grew up fully expecting to follow in his family’s footsteps into a career in aviation.
-At the approach of his high school graduation, Cris accompanied his father Nick on visits to the likes of Stanford, Cal Berkeley and others.
-His father also made another suggestion – Northern California’s esteemed UC Davis and its penchant for producing numerous world-class winemakers.
-Oh yes, the sprawling 5,300-acre campus also included one important element – a working airport that supported its student flying club!
+Cris Carter hails from a family of aviators.
+His grandfather, uncle and father were pilots, and the young Californian grew up fully expecting to follow in his family's footsteps into a career in aviation.
+At the approach of his high school graduation, Cris Carter accompanied his father Nick on visits to the likes of Stanford, Cal Berkeley and others.
+His father also made another suggestion - Northern California's esteemed UC Davis and its penchant for producing numerous world-class winemakers.
+Oh yes - the sprawling 5,300-acre campus also included one important element - a working airport that supported its flying club!

-In 2012, Cris Carter’s longtime dream of producing his own wine came to a reality with the introduction of Weatherborne Wine Corp.’s first Pinot Noir, all 225 cases.
-Carter successfully sourced four tons of fruit from the nearby Sta.
-Rita Hills AVA (Carter is originally a native of Santa Barbara and currently resides there) and produced his first wine under the Weatherborne Wine Corp. label.
-Weatherborne is the obvious tribute to his family’s long-time prowess in the air and also a more veiled reference to the fact that the weather plays an incredibly important role in the development of high quality grapes.
+In 2012, Cris Carter's longtime dream of producing his own wine came to a reality with the introduction of Weatherborne Wine Corp.'s first Pinot Noir.
+He successfully sourced four tons of fruit from the nearby Sta.
+Rita Hills AVA (Carter is originally a native of Santa Barbara and currently resides there) and produced his first wine, all 225 cases.
+Weatherborne is the obvious tribute to his family's long-time prowess in the air and also a more veiled reference to the fact that the weather plays an incredibly important role in the development of high quality grapes.

 "Take a place like the Sta.
 Rita Hills AVA where my grapes originated," he explained.
 "The steep hills are duly influenced by the ever present winds off the (Pacific) ocean.
 The vines work harder and produce more quality fruit and that quality is the single most important facet in making great wine."

-Carter called on his wife, Anya Farquhar (a Scottish name to be sure) for help in designing the Weatherborne Wine Corp. label.
+Carter called on his wife, Anya Farquhar, for help in designing the Weatherborne Wine Corp. label.
 The graphic designer and mother produced a label that is more abstract than literal and tends to portray the direction arrow found on roofs and wind gauges.
-She utilizes a minimalist technique that wraps around the bottle that adds a dimension of intrigue to the product.

 Midnight sessions on the computer learning accounting software.